geckyzz/nyaa_comments/README.md

 # Nyaa Comments Scraper

-A Python script that monitors Nyaa.si torrents for new comments and sends real-time notifications to Discord.
-Supports both listing pages and individual torrent monitoring.
+A modular Python application that monitors Nyaa.si torrents for new comments and sends real-time notifications to Discord.
+Supports both listing pages and individual torrent monitoring with advanced features like encrypted backups and remote cookies support.

 > [!NOTE]
 >